What could be more comforting than a steaming hot bowl of Tomato Soup made with ingredients straight from the Pantry!

 4 cups vegetable stock

-- Heat the olive oil in a large saucepan.
-Add the onions, sprinkle over the kosher salt and saute until translucent, about 10 minutes.
+- Heat 3-4 tablespoons best quality vegetable stock in a large saucepan.
+Add the onions, saute until translucent, about 10 minutes.

 - Add the celery, carrots and garlic and saute for a further 5-7 minutes.
 Sprinkle over the dried herbs, black pepper and fennel seeds if using.
 Stir well to combine.